10 Most Common Triggers of Substance Abuse Relapse

 Relapse is a process, it's not an event.
 In order to understand relapse prevention, you have to understand the stages of relapse.
-Relapse starts weeks or even months before the event of physical relapse.
-In this page you will learn the early warning signs of relapse and specific relapse prevention techniques for each stage of relapse.
+Relapse starts weeks or even months before the event of a physical relapse.
+In this page, you will learn the early warning signs of relapse and specific relapse prevention techniques for each stage of relapse.
 There are three stages of relapse.

 In emotional relapse, you're not thinking about using.
 But your emotions and behaviors are setting you up for a possible relapse in the future.